3mcd/byda/README.md

 	byda({view: 'notepad'}, function(flash) {
 		// Append the notepad to the page.
 		$('.Notes').append('<textarea id="notepad" data-load="' + notes + '"></textarea>');
 		// Create a new flash with the updated DOM.
-Could also call flash.update() and
+Could also call
-		// just use the flash that was passed back var newFlash = byda.flash();
+		// flash.update() and just use the flash that was passed back. var newFlash = byda.flash();
         var store = newFlash.find(notes);
         // Set the notepad store to the cached store value. store.set();
-        // When the input value changes, set the notepad store value to the textarea
+        // When the input value changes, set the notepad store value to the
-        // value.
+        // textarea value.
         $('#notepad').on('input propertychange', function() {
             store.set($(this).val());
         });